Better Alternatives to Unhealthy Relating

 Threats

-Threats are an attempt to control by targeting something of importance to someone, perhaps even something necessary to survival.
+Threats are an attempt to control by targeting something of importance to another, perhaps even something necessary to survival.
 The threat might be physical, emotional, social, familial, financial, occupational, or otherwise.
 For example, “If you don’t do as I say, I’ll post on social media those compromising pictures of you.”
-Or, “If you divorce me, I’ll take the kids and move out of state and you’ll never find us.”
+Or, “If you divorce me, I’ll take the kids and move where you’ll never find us.”
+Love is just; love protects.

 Emotional Blackmail